Contact Us | Search

 In order to improve hospital care for breastfeeding we need to identify the barriers and opportunities of BFHI Implementation in Indonesia and obtain solid local evidence on implementing of BFHI by performing a pilot project.
 Thus, this project will consist of 2 studies.
 Study 1 is a qualitative study exploring the barriers and facilitators of BFHI implementation in Indonesia.
 This study will cover various stakeholders related to hospital support for breastfeeding in Indonesia from all levels: Ministry of Health, Provincial and district health offices, related professional organization, several selected hospitals, and community mother support groups.
 Three provinces that will be involved are Jakarta, West Java, and Banten.
 One district will be selected for each province and three hospitals will be selected in the respective district.
 Study 2 is a quasi-experimental study which will be conducted in Banten Province involving 6 hospitals with different types of services and ownership that will be randomly allocated to intervention and control groups - 3 hospitals for each group.
 The intervention is WHO BFHI section 2 (training for hospital managers), WHO BFHI section 3 (training for maternity staff), and 12 months technical assistance performed by Indonesian Breastfeeding Center.
 The outcomes of this study are the performance of hospitals on BFHI implementation using WHO module, breastfeeding self efficacy scale, family breastfeeding support scale, LATCH score, and breastfeeding rates.
 These outcomes will be measured both for healthy and sick newborn.

-The project was completed in June 2019.
-From the phase 1 study, 5 themes were identified as contributing to low rates of early exclusive breastfeeding in Indonesian hospitals: 1) quality and quantity of breastfeeding education; 2) marketing and influence of infant formula manufacturers; 3) hospital infrastructure; 4) policy, legislation and protocols; and 5) perceived need for infant formula supplementation.
+This project was completed in June 2019.
+From the phase 1 study, five themes were identified as contributors to low rates of early exclusive breastfeeding in Indonesian hospitals: 1) quality and quantity of breastfeeding education; 2) marketing and influence of infant formula manufacturers; 3) hospital infrastructure; 4) policy, legislation and protocols; and 5) perceived need for infant formula supplementation.
 Participants noted that providers and mothers receive inadequate or incorrect education regarding breastfeeding; manufacturers promote infant formula use both inside and outside hospitals; constraints in physical space and hospital design interfere with early breastfeeding; legislation and protocols designed to promote breastfeeding are inconsistently enforced and implemented; and providers and mothers often believe infant formula is necessary to promote infant health.
 All participants identified numerous barriers to early exclusive breastfeeding that related to more than one identified theme.

 PEER Health Cycle 2 Recipients